-The photoreceptors in the vertebrate retina - rods and cones - are at the very back of the eye, behind the other layers of neurons.
+The photoreceptor cells in the vertebrate retina - rods and cones - are at the very back of the eye, behind the other layers of neurons.

-Since the photoreceptors are at the very back of the retina, light has to navigate a tangled maze of neuronal bodies and wires.
+Since the photoreceptors are at the very back of the retina, light has to navigate a tangled maze of neuronal bodies and wires to get to them.
 It does so using something called Müller cells (not shown), that stretch across the entire thickness of the retina and act like fiberoptic cables.

 When the light gets to the photoreceptors, it turns them down.
-In complete darkness, the photoreceptors continuously emit neurotransmitters at their maximum rate.
+In complete darkness, the photoreceptors continuously emit neurotransmitters (“fire”, or “are excited”) at their maximum rate.
+The light inhibits them.

 For red and green cones, right from the start, the signal splits into two separate channels: ON cells, which fire neurotransmitters when the light is shining on their cone, and OFF cells that fire when the light is not shining on their cone.

 Since the cones fire most when it’s dark, we can say that they produce the OFF (darkness) signal.
 So how do the ON cells fire when there’s light?
-Well, the ON bipolar cells intrinsically want to fire a lot of spikes, but they get inhibited by the photoreceptors.
+Well, the ON bipolar cells are intrinsically excited and want to fire neurotransmitters, but they get inhibited by the photoreceptors.
 So as long as the photoreceptors are firing, ON bipolar cells aren’t.
 When there’s light (and photoreceptors stop firing), ON bipolar cells are no longer inhibited, and produce more neurotransmitters.

 Humans (and other primates) have a fantastic vision.
 One of its crazy feats is that it can see across 10 log units of light intensity by using different light detectors and different retinal circuits in different lighting conditions.